-The Duty Instructor or nominated pilot responsible for launching shall ensure they have serviceable hand-held VHF set to the MW Tower 118.60 and a Winch Radio.
+The Duty Instructor or nominated pilot responsible for launching shall ensure they have serviceable hand-held VHF set to 118.600 and Winch Radio.

 9.1.2 Hand Signals

 Hand signals are to be provided at all times by the wing-tip holder.
 However, the person charged with commanding the launch is the Duty Instructor / Launch Point Controller.
 Note one person should hook on proceeding by holding the wing, others should observe.